2025 – Can’t wait to get back on the water.

 My solo trips continue to be invaluable, offering the challenge of solitude and the opportunity for personal reflection.
 If you’ve ever considered a solo trip, I highly recommend it—it takes courage, but it’s worth it.
 Let me know if you need help planning one!

 I have been a hockey player, pastor, and entrepreneur.
 I love life, the outdoors, and listening to people's stories.
-I have been married forty years to my wife, Kelly.
+I have been married forty-two years to my wife, Kelly.
 Together, we have raised four boys.
-We now have two beautiful daughters-in-law and three grandsons.
+We now have two beautiful daughters-in-law and four grandsons.

 My overall theme might be obscure, but I am exploring what is behind or what is common in all ideologies.
 What is one thing we can agree on?
 Is there a way to move forward in all the chaos we are experiencing?